biscuit-lord/java_labs/README.md

-# java_labs
-# Proceed to the branch menu to view all labs avaliable at the moment.
+Proceed to the branch menu to view all labs avaliable at the moment.